connectivecpp/chops-net-ip/README.md

   - Implement multicast support
   - Investigate specific error logic on TCP connect errors - since timer support is part of a TCP connector, determine which errors are "whoah, something bad happened, bail out", and which errors are "hey, set timer, let's try again a little bit later"
   - UDP sockets are opened in the "start" method with a ipv4 flag when there is not an endpoint available (i.e. "send only" UDP entities) - this needs to be re-thought, possibly leaving the socket closed and opening it when the first send is called (interrogate the first endpoint to see if it is v4 or v6)
-  - CMake file support is being expanded
-  - Strand design and implementation is being considered

 # Chops Major Components